arguad/traccar-woocommerce-integration/README.md

 Traccar is the leading open source GPS tracking software.
 Vehicle, asset and personal tracking.
 Self hosting and cloud-based solution.
 Real time view, reports, notifications.
 Mission: Our mission is to provide sustainable free and open source GPS tracking solutions

+The code is designed to be inserted into functions.php of your wordpress theme.

 # Project Traccar WooCommerce
 Integrate WooCommerce + WooCommerce Subscriptions with Traccar [GPS Tracking System](https://www.gpyes.com.au "GPS Tracking System")
 The aim is for WooCommerce to programmatically create Traccar User accounts, create Traccar Devices using user input in a custom field, set Traccar User account device limits and then link the Traccar device to the Traccar account.
 The above behaviour will occur when a user purchases a subscription from my WC store.

+# Requirements
+WordPress
+WooCommerce
+WooCommerce Subscriptions

 # Goals
 •	Add ‘Device Identification Number’ field (also known as the devices imei) to WooCommerce Checkout page